“FUCK me dead!”

 “I’d be driving home from work, and I’d be three blocks away from the driveway and I could already hear them going at it in the garage.
 Bang!
 Bang!
 Bang!
 Thank goodness we had such understanding neighbours – they were all great.”

 BACK at the Metro, and the Stephensons watch their son soundcheck with the excitability of some teenagers who won a competition to be VIP guests at the show.
-Ross sings along to every word of
+Ross sings along to every word of ‘Running Out’ from Blend Inn as the duo run through it.

 “This is all very surreal to us,” comments Julie.
 “I love coming to Zach and Billy’s shows – I love watching the kids up the front, all having the time of their lives.”